sharoninator/Portfolio/Website Security Project.md

 npm install
 node app.js
 ```
+You can open the application by going to http://localhost:3001 in a web browser.

-Optional - Run Juice shop to use the last two exploits:
+(Optional) Run Juice shop to use the last two exploits:

 ```bash
 git clone https://github.com/sharoninator/juice-shop.git